dazcona/github/README.md

 A repository for organizing my repositories, research and projects.

+## Latest

+1. Memorability.
+Insight@DCU participation in the Memorability Challenge at MediaEval 2019.
+The task is to predict how memorable a video is to viewers.
+Techniques used: Traditional Machine Learning & Deep Learning with Embeddings for video captions, Transfer Learning w/ Neural Network activations as features and fine-tuning our own networks.

 ## Hackathons

 1. [Prometheus](https://github.com/santiagxf/prometheus), [Web application](https://github.com/dazcona/prometheus), [Real-time detection](https://github.com/dazcona/real-time-prometheus).
 Combination of auto-piloted drones & Computer Vision to detect wildfires while they are still in their early stages.
 Trained a Deep Neural Network using transfer learning technologies & AlexNet, CUDA, Microsoft CNTK & Azure, Docker.
 Partnered with Arizona State University & Arizona Fire Department.
-Microsoft Imagine Cup 2018 Awards: USA 1st. place in Artificial Intelligence & 4th overall.
+Microsoft Imagine Cup 2018 Awards: USA **1st. place in Artificial Intelligence** & 4th overall.
 World Finals: Top-6 in AI & Semifinalists
 2. [Huawei Celebrity Hunt](https://github.com/dazcona/insighters): Deep Learning Face Recognizer.
 Crawled the web for pictures, learned embeddings using CNN with CUDA and detected the celebrity using triplets & similarity learning.
 Huawei's Vision Challenge in Ireland: 4th place and 2nd fastest
 3. BlindSpot AI: AI to help blind & visually-impaired people find objects using voice-activated phone scanning.
-Tensorflow & ImageNet Object Detection Android App.
-Special Mention award at 2018 Startup Weekend in Google Ireland
+Tensorflow & ImageNet Object Detection Android App. **Special Mention** award at 2018 Startup Weekend in Google Ireland
-4. [LoanDog AI](https://github.com/dazcona/loandog): Adaptive Trust Score for Students using their social interactions (Twitter, LinkedIn, etc.) and banking transactions to build a digital footprint that enables Banks to risk assess them for Student Loans.
-Winners of the Ulster Bank Hackathon 2019 at Dogpatch Labs
+4. [LoanDog AI](https://github.com/dazcona/loandog): Adaptive Trust Score for Students using their social interactions (Twitter, LinkedIn, etc.) and banking transactions to build a digital footprint that enables Banks to risk assess them for Student Loans. **Winners** of the Ulster Bank Hackathon 2019 at Dogpatch Labs
-5. [ONbank](https://github.com/enric1994/onbank): We use Computer Vision & face recognition with OpenCV to help people with low digital skills.
-Special Mention at Royal Bank of Scotland’s Fintech Hackathon in Edinburgh, United Kingdom
+5. [ONbank](https://github.com/enric1994/onbank): We use Computer Vision & face recognition with OpenCV to help people with low digital skills. **Special Mention** at Royal Bank of Scotland’s Fintech Hackathon in Edinburgh, United Kingdom
 6. [Sign2Text](https://github.com/dazcona/sign2text): Deep Learning and Computer Vision Sign Language real-time Translator to English using Drone technologies.
 Competed at 2018 Intel Atrovate AI Hackathon
-7. [Canary AI](https://github.com/dazcona/eduhack): ChatBot for miners that uses Computer Vision, AI & Data Analytics to achieve a zero-harm workplace.
-Runners up at Trinity Learnovate's Digital Education Hack organised by the European Commission
+7. [Canary AI](https://github.com/dazcona/eduhack): ChatBot for miners that uses Computer Vision, AI & Data Analytics to achieve a zero-harm workplace. **Runners up** at Trinity Learnovate's Digital Education Hack organised by the European Commission
+8. [Hack the Crash](https://github.com/dazcona/hackthecrash): Machine Learning pipeline to predict accident severity and a ChatBot that provides bite-sized advice to drivers. **Winners** at at HackUPC 2019 for McKinsey & Company's challenge in Barcelona

 ## Boilerplates